-In fall 2013 the first “Larry’s List Art Collector Report” will be published.
-As the largest and most in-depth study of global art collectors ever conducted, this 60 page report will give deep insight into and reveal unique findings about the art collector world.
+The first “Larry’s List Art Collector Report” will launch in spring 2014.
+As the largest and most in-depth study of global art collectors ever conducted, this 60-page report will give deep insight into and reveal unique findings about the art collector world.
 The results are based on a set of more than 3,000 art collector profiles from 70 nations, compiled by a group of nerds who researched across more than 27,000 sources.
 There is simply nothing comparable.

 Top 10 Artists